idogabay/Projected_VAE/README.md

     - weights
    - **notice that you should resize the dataset images to 256x256 therefore the folder "resized_images"**
 ### training
-you can train the PVAE by running "train.py"
+you can train the PVAE by running "train.py".
+tested in VScode.
 **notice you adapt the paths for the right places in your computer**
-(tested in VScode)

 ## Generating Images
 run the script "generate_images.py"